capnproto/capnproto/doc/cxx.md

   use the Dynamic API to manipulate objects of these types.  `MessageBuilder` and `MessageReader` have methods for accessing the message root using a dynamic schema.

+* While `SchemaLoader` loads binary schemas, you can also parse directly from text using `SchemaParser` (`capnp/schema-parser.h`).
+However, this requires linking against `libcapnpc` (in addition to `libcapnp` and `libkj`) -- this code is bulky and not terribly efficient.
+If you can arrange to use only binary schemas at runtime, you'll be better off.

 * Unlike with Protobufs, there is no "global registry" of compiled-in types.
 To get the schema for a compiled-in type, use `capnp::Schema::from<MyType>()`.